loks0n/loks0n/README.md

 Hey - I'm an engineer based in Cambridge, UK 🇬🇧.

 I’m been building since I was in high-school, coding websites, Minecraft mods and more.
 My classmates used my old school flash-games arcade site to chat and avoid doing work on school computers.
-I studied Computer Science at University, and went on to write distributed e-commerce systems at [THG](https://www.thg.com/).
-Now, I'm building the cloud of the future as a Engineering Lead at [Appwrite](https://appwrite.io).
+I studied Computer Science at University, and went on to build distributed systems at [THG](https://www.thg.com/).
+Now, I'm building the cloud of the future at [Appwrite](https://appwrite.io).

 ### Be sure to check out:
 - 💬 [My blog](https://loks0n.dev) - discover more about me!